kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

     </copy>
     ````

 4. Instead of setEncrypted() function, we can set the password for the datasource connection using the setPassword() command in WLST.
-Write the below line in place of line containing **setEncrypted**
+Write the below line in place of line containing **setEncrypted**.

     ````
     <copy>